 Selecting the script

 Sometimes, the writer might choose to write a word that is usually written in one script, using another one; this choice is similar to the choice of writing an English word in upper-case, or italics, or bold, or in a different font, to convey something.
-As an example, in English, robot-talk might be written in block letters, to indicate something ‘mechanical’ and ‘digital’.
+As examples, in English, we might find robot-talk in block letters, to indicate something ‘mechanical’ and ‘digital’, or a word in an e-mail in upper case, to indicate shouting.
 The following is a relevant quote from ‘kandyman’:

 (The) choice of script in Japanese writing is often a stylistic attempt by a writer to convey some non-standard subliminal meaning.
 There have been some interesting analyses on this topic done over the years.
 Just to give you an idea of some of the findings, one study found that certain characteristics were often attributed to script usage, as follows: